lijuuu/xcodeEngine/Readme.md

-# Isolated Code Execution (ICE)
+# Sandboxed Code Execution (SCE)

-ICE is a service that allows you to execute code snippets in Python, Go, and Node.js through a RESTful API.
+SCE is a service that allows you to execute code snippets in Python, Go, and Node.js through a RESTful API.
 The service runs Docker containers for executing the provided code safely, ensuring isolation and security.

 ## Features